 Meyer lemons were first introduced to the United States from China in the early 20th century by Frank Meyer, from whom they get their name.
 This winter citrus is a cross between a regular lemon and a mandarin orange.
 The flavor that comes from combining these two fruits is what sets these lemons apart.

 - Meyer lemons are more round than regular lemons, with smoother; a thin, deep yellow to orange skin, and dark yellow pulp.
 The differences are very distinct, especially when you see both types of lemons side by side.
+Check out my section on citrus recipes for more Meyer lemon uses.

 - Unlike regular lemons which are available year-round, Meyer lemons are typically available December - April in the Pacific Northwest.

-How to Make Lemon Curd
+How to Make Meyer Lemon Curd

-The recipe starts with zesting the lemon directly into the sugar.
 When citrus fruit is zested the oils are released and a lot of the flavor and scent are in the oils.
 Zesting the fruit directly into the sugar ensures that you are capturing as much flavor as possible.

-Whisk the egg yolks and sugar together in a 2-quart or 3-quart non-reactive saucepan until the mixture is well blended the sugar starts to dissolve.
-Next add the lemon juice, egg yolks, whole eggs, and butter and slowly stir the ingredients together.
-The butter will remain solid until you start to heat the mixture.
+Step 2: Whisk the eggs, egg yolks and sugar together in a 2-quart or 3-quart non-reactive saucepan until the mixture is well blended the sugar starts to dissolve.

-Place the saucepan over medium heat and whisk it constantly making sure to cover the entire bottom of the pan.
+Step 4: Place the saucepan over medium heat and whisk it constantly making sure to cover the entire bottom of the pan.
 Do not walk away from the curd while you are cooking it or it will burn.
-If you have to walk away for some reason, remove the pan from the heat.

-When the curd has thickened and reached the right temperature strain it through a fine-mesh strainer to remove any solids (little bits of cooked eggs and the zest) so it is extra smooth.
+Step 5: When the curd has thickened and reached the right temperature strain it through a fine-mesh strainer to remove any solids (little bits of cooked eggs and the zest) so it is extra smooth.

-The temperature is listed to ensure that you have cooked the curd enough so it will thicken as it cools.
+The temperature is listed in the recipe to ensure that you have cooked the curd enough so it will thicken as it cools.
 As the curd starts to thicken and steam rises from the surface, check the temperature often.
-Don't let the curd boil.
-Boiling curd will cause it to curdle and create a grainy texture.

-Chill the curd immediately to keep bacteria from forming.
+Step 6: Chill the curd immediately to keep bacteria from forming.
 Cover the surface of the curd with plastic wrap to keep a skin from forming on the surface of the lemon curd.

 The lemon curd is good in the refrigerator for up to 2 weeks and can be frozen for up to one year.
 If you freeze it, allow it to thaw in the refrigerator about 24 hours before you're ready to use it.